derek164/timescale-taxi/README.md

 I broke this down into a few steps:
 1. Download the raw `.parquet` files.
     > Used multiprocessing to parallelize the downloads.
 Created separate directories for pre- and post-2011 files to accomodate for different schemas.
-Pre-2011 files contained pickup and dropoff coordinates rather than Taxi Zone IDs, which required extra processing.
+Pre-2011 files contain pickup and dropoff coordinates rather than Taxi Zone IDs, which requires extra processing to retrieve.
 2. Normalize and stage the data.
     > In this Timescale [tutorial](https://docs.timescale.com/tutorials/latest/nyc-taxi-cab/advanced-nyc/), I learned that you could combine the data in the NYC taxi dataset with geospatial data using the `PostGIS` extension.
 However, I think it makes more sense to pre-process the data so that it is faster and simpler to draw insights in Timescale.
 I used `spark sql` and `sedona` to get Taxi Zone IDs from coordinates for Pre-2011 files.
 Additionally, I selected the desired columns, standardized column names and data types, and performed some data cleaning before validating the processed dataframe against the expected schema.
 As a final step, I partitioned the dataframe and wrote it out to `.csv` files with no more than 100,000 records.
 3. Load the staged data to Timescale.